1. Introduction

 2. List Netiquette

 If you are posting your mails to lists, please don't break the usual list netiquette.
-The most common mistakes are as follows:
+The most common mistakes are:

 • Top posting (instead, please place your reply after the text to which you are replying).